zjc6666/ISCAP_Age_Estimation/self-supervised-speech-recognition/README.md

 Our experiments show that if the wav2vec2 model have 12 encoder layers, the best results can be obtained by extracting features from layer 7 or 9.\
 You can use the following commands to extract features:

+ - In order to better reproduce our results, you can directly use our trained model to extract features directly.

 ```
 # --wav-path: The wav.scp file which you want to extract the dataset
 # --layer 9: extractor feature from layer 9